-Students who request to transfer credits to Bellin College after admission should consult the Advisor and Accommodations Coordinator prior to registration.
+Students who request to transfer credits to Bellin College after admission should consult the Academic Advisor prior to registration.
 The Registrar will verify course applicability.

 Bellin College will accept transfer credits from an accredited Associate or Baccalaureate degree program within the following guidelines:

-Course grades must be C or better.
+- Course grades must be C or better.
 Transfer course grades are the actual grade from the transferring institution and will not be converted to the Bellin College grading scale.

-- Content must be equivalent to the courses required at Bellin College. - Courses listed as no degree credit (NDC) will not be accepted. - Courses must be at least at an Associate Degree (100) level.
-Remedial courses will not be accepted. - RN-to-BSN students will have their Associate in Nursing degree transferred in its entirety.
+Content must be equivalent to the courses required at Bellin College. - Courses listed as no degree credit (NDC) will not be accepted. - Courses must be at least at an Associate Degree (100) level.
+Remedial courses will not be accepted.